RichardRobinnsonLJ/RichardRobinnsonLJ/README.md

 <a href="https://www.linkedin.com/in/richard-robinnson-l-j-89b3a121a"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" style="padding-left: 20px;" /></a>
 <br />
 - 💡 Familiar with protocols and sensors
+- 🖊️ Fav Quote: "Don't be afraid of death, be afraid of the unlived life."

 ---
 ### Languages I Use